Generic name: aprepitant (oral/injection) [ a-PREP-i-tant ]

 low blood cell counts;

 pain, weakness, or numbness in your arms or legs; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Tell your doctor about all your other medicines.
 Some drugs should not be used with aprepitant.

 Before taking this medicine

-The first dose of aprepitant is usually taken 1 hour before treatment with chemotherapy, or 3 hours before a surgery.
+The first dose of aprepitant is usually given 30 to 60 minutes before chemotherapy or surgery.
 Follow your doctor's dosing instructions very carefully.

 Store aprepitant capsules at room temperature away from moisture and heat.

 Store the oral suspension (liquid) in the refrigerator and use it within 72 hours.
 Do not freeze.
 The oral suspension (liquid) must be used within 3 hours if you keep it at room temperature.

 Call your doctor for instructions if you miss a dose of aprepitant oral.